menu cross down-arrow up-arrow

 10. No scams

 Scams….
-Who doesn’t hate them!
+Who doesn’t hate them?
 If you traveled in South East Asia you can probably remember the many scams in Thailand or Vietnam.

 Sometimes I felt like everybody wanted to scam me.
 The good news is: I didn’t encounter any touts that wanted to scam me in the Philippines.
+They seem to be non-existent and it is a great feeling not be harassed constantly.

 As you can see there are many reasons to visit the Philippines.